MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeOnline/user-and-shared-mailboxes/increase-or-customize-mailbox-size.md

 ---
 title: How to increase or customize Exchange Online mailbox size
-description: Describes how to use Exchange Online PowerShell to increase and customize mailbox size in the Microsoft 365 environment.
+description: Describes how to increase Exchange Online mailbox size and use PowerShell to customize mailbox size in the Microsoft 365 environment.
 manager: dcscontentpm
 audience: ITPro
 ms.topic: how-to